Buying Guides - Indoor Lighting

 Due to the presence of water, installing bathroom lighting requires a sound knowledge of IP ratings.
 The IP rating is an international classification system used to indicate how well protected electrical equipment is from the environment.
 The IP rating utilises two digits following the 'IP' to classify the degree of protection.

 Below is a general guide to the IP ratings of bathroom lights.
-For a more detailed explanation of the IP system, check out our 'IP Ratings' Buying Guide.
+For a more detailed explanation of the IP system, check out our 'IP Ratings' Definitive Guide.

 It is important to ensure that all fixtures and fittings in the bathroom must only be controlled by pull cords and all switches that control lighting fixtures should be located outside the bathroom.